materials-data-facility/scythe/docs/source/contributor-guide.rst

 Implementing ``parse``
 ----------------------

-The ``parse`` method contains the core logic of a MaterialsIO parser: rendering a summary of a group of data files.
+The ``parse`` method contains the core logic of a Scythe parser: rendering a summary of a group of data files.
 We do not specify any particular schema for the output but we do recommend best practices: